- Tax Reform

 States might have to suspend their unemployment programs and possibly find alternative sources of funding because federal unemployment funding to states will cease during a shutdown.

 Although most shutdowns in U.S. history have not influenced the stock market because their durations were brief, a shutdown of significant length could shift the stock market.
-This would impact employee retirement plans (401k), as well as delay federal reports on job growth, housing starts, and other indicators that investors rely on to make decisions.
+This would impact employee retirement plans (401k), as well as delay federal reports on job growth, housing starts, and other indicators that investors rely on to make decisions..

 What Won’t Be Impacted by a Government Shutdown?

-The list is small of federal agencies and processes that continue to function through a shutdown.
+Based on previous shutdowns, the list is small of federal agencies and processes that continue to function through a shutdown.

 - Social Security checks will go out to recipients.
+However,

 - Social Security Administration will not issue Social Security cards.